-The NC reviewed and revised the evaluation criteria in the assessment forms to ensure consistency with the requirements of the Malaysian Code on Corporate Governance 2017.
+The NC reviewed the evaluation criteria in the assessment forms and concurred that the assessment forms be maintained as the evaluation criteria remained relevant and consistent with the Malaysian Code on Corporate Governance and the Main LR.

 POLICY ON BOARD COMPOSITION

 As the Board's overriding aim is to maintain a strong and effective Board, it seeks to ensure that all appointments are made on merit, taking into account the collective balance of elements such as skills, experience, age, gender, ethnicity, background and perspective.
 The Board recognises the importance of encouraging and developing female talent at all levels.
-Currently, two or 25% of the Company's Executive Directors are women and they make up 17% of the full Board.
+Currently, there are three female directors on the Board and make up 25% of the full Board.
 Although it has not set any specific measurable objectives, the Board intends to continue its current approach to diversity in all aspects while at the same time seeking Board members of the highest calibre, and with the necessary strength, experience and skills to meet the needs of the Company.